Frequently Asked Questions | Pharmacy

 Is an interview required?

 Yes, we will invite those who qualify to a mandatory interview.
-The interview days are held on specified Saturdays and Fridays from October to March.
-We have determined the interview dates for 2017-2018.
+The interview days are held on specified Saturdays and Fridays and through Online (Zoom) if applicable, from September to June, normally about every 6 weeks.

 What is the average GPA of students applying?

-The average GPA for the accepted students of the Class of 2020 was a 3.3.
+The average GPA for the matriculated students is between a 3.1-3.3.

 Is a bachelor's degree required?